SoCFPGA-learning/Chameleon96/Projects/6_VGA Adapter 64 color test pattern generator/README.md

 To test the core we need to mount an external circuit, adapting the following schematic to your circuit.

 ![](./schematic.jpg)
-Schematic courtesy of Jaime Perez.
+Schematic courtesy of Jaime Pérez.

 ![](./vga-03.png)

-If you want to connect dupont wires directly to the VGA connector take a bit of care but it is feasible.
-The ground connection in the middle is not really necessary so you would only need to connect 4 wires on top row, and 2 wire in the following rows.
+If you want to connect Dupont wires directly to the VGA connector take a bit of care but it is feasible.
+The ground connection in the middle is not really necessary so you would only need to connect 4 wires on top row, and 2 wires in the following rows as shown in this image.